 So, I do a lot of editing website data and HTML in Google Sheets.
 A lot of the time it’s a lot of old stuff that someone else populated, sometimes it’s been extracted from a vendor website, and it’s almost always in need of some sort of repair.

 Recently I came across this beauty:

 Which made me think about a way that I would first need to wipe all of the HTML.
-Usually I would just do a Find and Replace for <br /> or <p> tags and knock them out one at a time, but as you can see from the image about.
-This is a particularly special case, and I found this solution over on Stack Overflow that I’d like to share here for my own personal use, and to hopefully help out anyone else who experiences this problem.
+Usually, I would just do a Find and Replace for <br /> or <p> tags and knock them out one at a time, but as you can see from the image.
+This is a particularly special case, and I found this solution over on Stack Overflow that I’d like to share here for my own personal use and to hopefully help out anyone else who experiences this problem.